mozekvlaku/FujinDomains/readme.md

 ``

 # First run
 At first, Fujin Domains will create it's first, built-in domain.
-You'll need to press Enter on prompt an restart the server service.
+If you are running fjdcs in Docker, after you see message 'Ukončuji se.' restart the container.
+Otherwise you'll need to press Enter on prompt an restart the server service.

 Then, just navigate to localhost:8082 and login with username **Administrator@builtin.local**, or using NT4-style **BUILTIN\Administrator** and password **admin1**.